ResearchComputing/Documentation/docs/programming/dask.md

 (dask_lab_env)[johndoe@c3cpu-a5-u11-1 ~]$ conda install -c conda-forge dask-labextension
 ```

-Step 3: Launch a Jupyter Session using your custom environment
+#### Step 3: Launch a Jupyter Session using your custom environment

 Once your environment is set up, launch a Jupyter Session using the `dask_lab_env` environment that includes the extension.

 Refer to the documentation here for detailed instructions on selecting and launching a [jupyter session with custom Conda environment](../open_ondemand/jupyter_session.md#launching-a-jupyter-session-using-my-conda-env-conda-environment)

-Step 4: Use the Extension
+#### Step 4: Use the Dask Extension

 After launching JupyterLab, open the Dask tab from the left sidebar.

 ![](./dask_images/dask-plugin-1.png)

 From there, add the url to connect to the dashboard.
 You will just need too look at the html link you have for your jupyterlab, and Dask dashboard port number, as highlighted in the figure below.